microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Variables.md

 The following helper methods are available:

 - `GetContent(PSObject sourceObject)` - Returns the content of a file as one or more objects.
   The parameter `sourceObject` should be a `InputFileInfo`,`FileInfo`, or `Uri` object.
 - `GetContentField(PSObject sourceObject, string field)` - Returns the content of a file as one or more objects.
   The parameter `sourceObject` should be a `InputFileInfo`,`FileInfo`, or `Uri` object.
   The parameter `field` is an field within each object to return.
   If the field does not exist on the object, an object is not returned.
 - `GetContentFirstOrDefault(PSObject sourceObject)` - Returns the content of a file as on object.
   The parameter `sourceObject` should be a `InputFileInfo`,`FileInfo`, or `Uri` object.
   If more than one object is contained in the file, only the first object is returned.
   When the source file contains no objects null is returned.
 - `Import(PSObject[] sourceObject)` - Imports one or more source objects into the pipeline.
+  This method can only be called within the `-Begin` block of a convention.
   Use this method to expand an object into child objects that will be processed independently.
   Objects imported using this method will be excluded from the `Input.ObjectPath` option if set.
+- `AddService(string id, object service)` - Add a service to the current context.
+  The service can be retrieved using `$PSRule.GetService(id)`.
+  The service object will be available to all rules and cleaned up after all rules are executed.
+  Services should implement the `IDisposable` interface to perform additional cleanup.
+  This method can only be called within the `-Initialize` block of a convention.
+- `GetService(string id)` - Retrieves a service previously added by a convention.

 The file format is detected based on the same file formats as the option `Input.Format`. i.e. Yaml, Json, Markdown, and PowerShell Data.